-MSCR 699A - THESIS / PROJECT

-(3 credit units/ No In-Class Time)
+MSCR 699A - THESIS/PROJECT (3 credit units/No In-Class Time)

 With the guidance of a faculty committee, each student begins task of writing the thesis.
-Students meet with their individual committee to begin the thesis project.
-Completion of this activity helps to develop the students' abilities for critical review of literature, understanding key health care issues and communicating with precision, cogency and force.Pre-requisite: Completion of all didactic coursework and certification for candidacy must be accomplished during this term.
+Completion of this activity helps to develop the students' abilities for critical review of literature, understanding key health care issues and communicating with precision, cogency and force.
+The candidate for Master degree will have completed chapter I of the thesis process which includes the proposal of a thesis question and its development.
+Pre-requisite: Completion of all didactic coursework and certification for candidacy must be accomplished prior to enrollment.

-MSCR 699B - THESIS / PROJECT (3 credit units/ No In-Class Time)
+MSCR 699B - THESIS/PROJECT (3 credit units/No In-Class Time)